KannaKim/VAC---Valorant-community/README.md

 # this is a simple website I designed for CRUD operation
+> I used mysql / nodejs / angular in the process

 ## website preview:
 ### you can write stuff in various style of formatting